yousif-alnaimi/JaffaCakesClassifier/README.md

 in an attempt to reduce false detections, as there was a chance a unit was missed and the multiplier defaulted to 1, vastly skewing the recipe.

+In training the models, I discovered that some methods, espeically linear methods like LR and LDA as well as decision trees, had roughly double the number of biscuits detected as cakes than cakes detected as biscuits, which is more than we would expect.
+This likely was caused by the fact that we had roughly twice as many cake recipes as biscuit recipes in the set.
+While nothing was done to tackle this issue in the models, the ensemble methods seem to have dealt with this well.

 The graphing step was fairly successful, as it helped to visualise a large number of features in two dimensions, and seeing as it matched up fairly well with our models, I imagine this was done fairly successfully.
 Even though reduction to 2 components only maintained about 56% of the variation of the dataset, since this part was only to visualise and